terra-money/docs/docs/develop/sdks/terra-js/station-extension.md

 - [Wallet Provider + Vite.js](https://github.com/terra-money/wallet-provider/tree/main/templates/vite)
 - [Wallet Controller](https://github.com/terra-money/wallet-provider/tree/main/templates/wallet-controller)

-::: tip
+::: {tip}
 The Wallet Controller template is an example of how WalletController behaves underneath the React API.
 If you are unable to use React, start by using the Wallet Controller template.
 :::

 ## Usage

 Visit the Wallet Provider GitHub for more details on using the APIs provided:

 [https://github.com/terra-money/wallet-provider](https://github.com/terra-money/wallet-provider#basic-usage)